brownsys/Sesame/sesame/lints/README.md

 <!--- Make code --->
     ./sign.sh /Users/name/.ssh/id_ed25519 src/pcr/hash_file.rs

-The `alohomora::pcr::Signature` struct takes as arguments a github username, the PCR-specific signature, and a signature on the hash of the Cargo.lock.
+The `sesame::pcr::Signature` struct takes as arguments a github username, the PCR-specific signature, and a signature on the hash of the Cargo.lock.

 Copy-paste the appropriate encrypted signature from the generated file into each Signature struct.